cosmospkg/cosmos/README.md

 **Cosmos is a minimal, musl-friendly, static-binary-only package manager for people who want to build, install, and repair Linux systems with zero runtime dependencies and zero patience for bloat.**

+**Cosmos v1.0.0 is now stable.**

+This marks the first full release of the Cosmos package manager, built for recovery, embedded, and minimal systems.
+It’s been tested on various systems, including Alpine Linux, Ubuntu, and Arch Linux.
+It’s designed to be small, fast, and easy to use.

 [![GitHub Release](https://img.shields.io/github/v/release/cosmospkg/cosmos)](https://github.com/cosmospkg/cosmos/releases/latest) [![Build Cosmos](https://github.com/cosmospkg/cosmos/actions/workflows/build.yml/badge.svg)](https://github.com/cosmospkg/cosmos/actions/workflows/build.yml)

 ---